Thor0002/Best-Study-Projects/README.md

 # The-best-works
+Java:
+1) Graphic Calculator with complex numbers.
+2) (Using awt and JFrame) Interface "IShape" with methods for calculating the area and perimeter of an isosceles trapezoid, which can draw it on a coordinate plane along the height and bases.

 С++:
 1)Database - this program implements work with a database,
   which stores pairs of the form: date, event.